Everything to Know About Skólavörðustígur: Reykjavik’s Rainbow Street

 Skólavörðustígur: A Brief History

-The story of Skólavörðustígur starts with Reykjavík’s first Pride festival in 1999 when the street running from the famous Hallgrímskirkja church down to the main shopping street, Laugavegur, was painted in the colours of the rainbow.
-Today, Rainbow Street is lined with cosy cafes and souvenir shops.
+Skólavörðustígur first came to life at Reykjavík’s inaugural Pride festival in 1999, when the street stretching from the captivating Hallgrímskirkja Church to the liveliest shopping street, Laugavegur, was painted in the vibrant colours of the rainbow.

-Reykjavík Pride is one of the biggest festivals in Reykjavík with at least 100,000 people attending the parade each year.
-The parade marches down Skólavörðustígur, Lækjargata, Fríkirkjuvegur, and Sóleyjargata before finishing at Hljómskálagarður, where the closing ceremony takes place.
+Skólavörðustígur has helped to cement the city's status as a symbol of inclusion and community spirit.
+Every year, the street comes alive with even more colour and celebration during Reykjavík Pride, now one of the biggest festivals in Reykjavík.
+The parade, which hosts over 100,000 people annually, marches down Skólavörðustígur, Lækjargata, Fríkirkjuvegur, and Sóleyjargata before finishing at Hljómskálagarður, where the closing ceremony takes place.
 In 2025, the parade is scheduled for August 5th to 10th.

 Local Culture of Reykjavík’s Rainbow Street

-Local art is an integral part of Icelandic culture, and the rainbow-coloured street at the intersection of Bergstaðastræti is one of Reykjavík’s most iconic examples.
+Local art is an integral part of Icelandic culture, and the rainbow road at the intersection of Bergstaðastræti is one of Reykjavík’s most iconic examples.
 The buildings in the surrounding area reflect colourful hues with bright facades.
-You also get a stunning view of Hallgrímskirkja church from the top of Rainbow Street.
+You also get a stunning view of Hallgrímskirkja Church from the top of Rainbow Street.

 Some of the biggest events in Iceland, including festivals, are held in downtown Reykjavík where Skólavörðustígur is located.
 These include the Reykjavík International Film Festival, Reykjavík Literature Festival, Sonar Music Festival, and Reykjavík Fashion Festival just to name a few.
 Skólavörðustígur also hosts regular public exhibitions of local and international artwork.